-“The Girl Who Faded Away” Music Film first premiered on February 23, 2024 at the iconic Grauman’s Chinese Theater on Hollywood Boulevard.
+“The Girl Who Faded Away” Music Film premiered at the iconic Grauman’s Chinese Theater on Hollywood Boulevard.

 LOS ANGELES, HOLLYWOOD, USA – Grauman’s Chinese Theatre on Hollywood Boulevard, Los Angeles, California, USA